Agriculture in Namibia

 Agriculture in Namibia contributes around 5% of the national Gross Domestic Product though 25% to 40% of Namibians depend on subsistence agriculture and herding.
 Primary products included livestock and meat products, crop farming and forestry.
 Only 2% of Namibia's land receives sufficient rainfall to grow crops.
-As all inland rivers are ephemeral, irrigation is only possible in the valleys of the border rivers Oranje, Kunene, and Okavango, and also at the Hardap Irrigation Scheme.
+As all inland rivers are ephemeral, irrigation is only possible in the valleys of the border rivers Orange, Kunene, and Okavango, and also at the Hardap Irrigation Scheme.

 As of 2020, the Minister of Agriculture, Water, and Land Reform (MAWLR) is Calle Schlettwein.
 The Ministry operates a number of parastatals, including NamWater.

 Economics

-Although Namibian agriculture--excluding fishing--contributed between 5% and 6% of Namibia's GDP from 2004-2009, a large percentage of the Namibian population depends on agricultural activities for livelihood, mostly in the subsistence sector.
+Although Namibian agriculture, excluding fishing, contributed between 5% and 6% of Namibia's GDP from 2004 to 2009, a large percentage of the Namibian population depends on agricultural activities for livelihood, mostly in the subsistence sector.
 Animal products, live animals, and crop exports constituted roughly 10.7% of total Namibian exports.
 The government encourages local sourcing of agriculture products.
-Retailers of fruits, vegetables, and other crop products must purchase 27.5% of their stock from local farmers.
+Retailers of fruits, vegetables, and other crop products must purchase 27.5% of their stock from local farmers.The 'Agriculture and forestry' sector registered a growth of 1.6 percent in real value added during the first quarter of 2024, relative to an increase of 1.9 percent recorded in the corresponding quarter of 2023 (NSA,2024).

 In the largely white-dominated commercial sector, agriculture consists primarily of livestock ranching.
-There are about 4,000 commercial farms in Namibia, 3,000 of which are owned by whites.
+In 2010 there were about 4,000 commercial farms in Namibia, 3,000 of which owned by whites.
 Cattle raising is predominant in the central and northern regions, while sheep and goat farming are concentrated in the more arid southern regions.
-Subsistence farming is mainly confined to the "communal lands" of the country's populous north, where roaming cattle herds are prevalent and the main crops are millet, sorghum, corn, and peanuts.
+Subsistence farming is mainly confined to the "communal lands", of the country's populous North, where roaming cattle herds are prevalent, and the main crops are millet, sorghum, corn, and peanuts.

 Table grapes, grown mostly along the Orange River in the country's arid south, are becoming an increasingly important commercial crop and a significant employer of seasonal labor.
 Rain-fed white maize is produced by farmers mainly in the maize triangle situated between Tsumeb, Otavi and Grootfontein.